-(ii) to cause G-Present, L.L.C., a Delaware limited liability company (“G-Present”), to limit its business activities to those activities specified in Section 2.04 of that certain Limited Liability Company Agreement of G-Present (the “G-Present Agreement”) dated the date hereof.
+(ii) to cause G-Present, L.L.C., a Delaware limited liability company (“G-Present”), to limit its business activities to those activities specified in Section 2.04 of that certain Amended and Restated Limited Liability Company Agreement of G-Present (the “G-Present Agreement”) dated the date hereof.

 (iii) to cause G-Present not to incur or suffer to exist any Indebtedness (as defined in the Facility Agreement) other than pursuant to the Facility Agreement

 (iv) that Enron Communications, Inc., an Oregon corporation, will remain at all times the sole Managing Member of G-Future.
+[Enron are reviewing whether these covenants will apply to all of the LLCs.]

-(B) Until all amounts of principal, interest and all other amounts due to the Lender under the Facility Agreement have been paid in full, the covenant of Party A set forth in Section 5.02(b) (as amended prior to the date hereof in accordance with the terms of the Credit Agreement and together with the relevant provisions of any other Section or Sections to which it refers, including definitions) of the Credit Agreement are hereby incorporated into this Schedule as if set out in full herein and made a part of this Schedule to the same extent as if the Credit Agreement were set out in full herein.
+(B) Until all amounts of principal, interest and all other amounts due to the Lender under the Facility Agreement have been paid in full, the covenant of Party A set forth in Section 5.02(b) [Note: there is no Tangible Net Worth Covenant in the 1999 Citibank Revolver](as amended prior to the date hereof in accordance with the terms of the Credit Agreement and together with the relevant provisions of any other Section or Sections to which it refers, including definitions) of the Credit Agreement are hereby incorporated into this Schedule as if set out in full herein and made a part of this Schedule to the same extent as if the Credit Agreement were set out in full herein.
 If the Credit Agreement should for any reason terminate or be amended without the consent of Party B, such provisions shall be incorporated herein as they existed immediately prior to such event.

+(C) Party A represents and warrants to Party B as follows:

+(i) It is a corporation duly organized, validly existing and in good standing under the laws of the jurisdiction of its incorporation.
+Party A has all requisite powers and all material governmental licenses, authorizations, consents and approvals required to carry on its business as now conducted.

+(ii) The execution, delivery and performance by Party A of this Agreement are within Party A’s corporate powers, have been duly authorized by all necessary corporate action of Party A, require, in respect of Party A, no action by or in respect of, or filing with, any governmental body, agency or official and do not contravene, or constitute a default under, any provision of law or regulation (including, without limitation, Regulation X issued by the Federal Reserve Board) applicable to Party A or Regulation U issued by the Federal Reserve Board or the amended and restated articles of incorporation, as amended, or by-laws, as amended, of Party A or any judgment, injunction, order, decree or material (“material” for the purposes of this representation meaning creating in the aggregate a liability of $50,000,000 or more) agreement binding upon Party A or result in the creation or imposition of any lien, security interest or other charge or encumbrance on any asset of Party A.

+(iii) This Agreement is the legal, valid and binding obligation of Party A enforceable against Party A in accordance with its terms, except as the enforceability thereof may be limited by the effect of any applicable bankruptcy, insolvency, reorganization, moratorium or similar laws affecting creditors’ rights generally and by general principles of equity.

+(iv) The obligations of Party A hereunder rank and will rank at all times pari passu in all respects with the other unsecured obligations of Party A (except to the extent such unsecured obligations are preferred by law or by equitable principles).

 (c) Additional Definitions.